vermastutz/US-Power-Outages/README.md

   frameborder="0"
 ></iframe>

-The bar plot below shows the distribution of average outage durations for different causes behind power outages.
+The bar plot below shows the **distribution of average outage durations for different causes behind power outages**.

 The plot indicates that certain causes, such as fuel supply emergency or severe weather, lead to longer outages compared to others.
 Understanding which causes result in longer outages can help prioritize resources for prevention and quicker response.
 For instance, if equipment failure causes longer outages, investing in better maintenance and upgrading infrastructure could reduce outage durations.